The Centre Pompidou, or Pompidou Centre to some, is home to Paris' most eclectic collection of work.

 The Pompidou is not just home to the Musee National d'Art Moderne, but also home to a public information library (Bibliothèque publique d'information) and IRCAM, a center for music research.
 With six floors, it's a wonder to get lost in for a day.
 The Musee National hosts the second largest collection of modern art in the world (after the Museum of Modern Art in New York), with over 100,000 works of art.
 These works include painting, sculpture, photography, print, cinema, and design.
 The works on display often vary depending on the time of year, but you can be sure you'll run into a few Picassos and Braques you've never laid eyes on before.

 The main topic of conversation when it comes to the Pompidou is it's exterior.
-It's unusual architecture has been called by the National Geographic as "love at second sight."
-The New York Times noted: "Mr. Rogers earned a reputation as a high-tech iconoclast with the completion of the 1977 Pompidou Centre, with its exposed skeleton of brightly coloured tubes for mechanical systems.
-It revolutionised museums, transforming what had once been elite monuments into popular places of social and cultural exchange, woven into the heart of the city.
+Its unusual architecture has been called "love at second sight" by the National Geographic.
+The New York Times noted: "Mr. Rogers earned a reputation as a high-tech iconoclast with the completion of the 1977 Pompidou Centre, with its exposed skeleton of brightly colored tubes for mechanical systems.
+It revolutionized museums, transforming what had once been elite monuments into popular places of social and cultural exchange, woven into the heart of the city.

 The Place Georges Pompidou in front of the center is a well-known hub in Paris for street performers.
 Sometimes at night, bands and sketch artists come to join in festivities as well.
 It's a place where people go to laugh, dance and enjoy what Paris has to offer, come nightfall.
 It's a place where many, including myself, feel the most at home.
 As Georges Pompidou once said, "Your city is remarkable not only for its beauty.
 It is also, of all the cities, the one whose name, the world over, conjures up the most visions and, more than any other, incites one to dream."